 The Icebreaker Anatomica Boxers do some things really well, and we wanted to like them more, but they seemed a bit more designed for looks than function.
-The fabric, construction, waistband, and fit we liked, but the placement of the seams and the piping on the sides and front were annoying.
-If we were going to an underwear party this would be the pair we'd grab first, but maybe not for an extended trip.
-For similar performance overall yet without the comfort issues, reach for our testers' favorite pair, the Outdoor Research Alpine Onset.
+The fabric, construction, waistband, and fit we liked, but the placement of the seams and the piping on the sides and front were annoying to some testers.
+If we were going to an underwear party this might be the pair we'd grab first, but maybe not our favorite for sitting on a plane.
+They do breathe exceptionally well and resist holding odors, though, making them pretty suited to traveling in warm conditions, internationally and into the backcountry.

 Our Analysis and Test Results